Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 ## Alternative deployments
 There are other ways to deploy the SaaS Accelerator environment (e.g. development, maual deployment, etc).
 Additional instruction can be found [here](Advanced-Instructions.md).

+## Authentication between the WebApps and the Database
+The Webapps uses Managed Identity to communicate with the database.
+The Managed Identity is created during the deployment of the WebApps.
+The Managed Identity is then used to create a user in the database and grant the user the necessary permissions.
+The connection string used by the WebApps to connect to the database is then updated to use the Managed Identity.
+For more information on how App Service use Managed Identity to connect to the database, please refer to the following [link](https://learn.microsoft.com/en-us/azure/app-service/tutorial-connect-msi-sql-database).